 If you’re replacing fixtures in your bathroom, you can buy ones that save a huge amount of water.
 For example, an old toilet can use up to 7 gallons of water per flush, but a new dual flush toilet only uses 1.6 gallons a time.
 Newer shower heads and faucets also work to reduce water consumption, but you’ll see the same amount of performance from them.

 You can also look into installing gray water systems.
-Gray water is water that has been used for washing or showering, and is still perfectly good for irrigating your yard.
+Gray water is water that has been used for washing or showering and is still perfectly good for irrigating your yard.
 Set up your bathroom to pipe gray water out to be used again, and you’ll save a huge amount of water every year.

 8. Pick More Efficient Lighting

 Lighting is important in your bathroom.
 You get ready for the day in there, and you need to be able to see clearly while you’re putting on your makeup and doing your hair.
-There are ways of lighting your bathroom that are ecologically friendly.
+There are ways of lighting your bathroom that is ecologically friendly.
 You can look into installing a skylight or solar tube in order to let in natural light.
 These work really well and don’t compromise on privacy.

 You can also pick more environmentally friendly lighting options, such as LED lights.
 Look for energy ratings that are higher than most, which should be on the box of your light bulb.
 This will tell you how energy efficient they are.